jgaik/jgaik/README.md

 I am a student at Warsaw University of Technology in Poland.
 I am currently working towards the Master's degree in Robotics major.\
 The topic of [my thesis][swarm] is related to the field of swarm robotics.
 <br/>
-I am currently working as a Software Engineer, Associate at [MicroStrategy](https://www.microstrategy.com/pl/) in Warsaw where I live.
+I am currently working as a Software Engineer, Principal at [MicroStrategy](https://www.microstrategy.com/pl/) in Warsaw where I live.

 ### Contact info: